AnRkey/AIB/docs/architecture.md

    - Defined in index.html to restrict script execution
    - Controls what resources can be loaded

-2. **Webview Isolation**
+2. **WebContentsView Isolation**
-   - Each webview runs in a separate process
+   - Each WebContentsView runs in a separate process
    - Prevents cross-site scripting between AI services

 3. **Permission Handling**
    - Explicit permission controls for features like microphone access
-   - Controlled through the webview permission-request event
+   - Controlled through the WebContentsView permission-request event

 4. **Browser Fingerprinting**
    - Consistent user-agent string across the application